JUMPSTART YOUR MUSIC CAREER!

 - Songwriting: writing songs and lyrics for diverse genres: Pop, Rock, RNB, etc.

-- Producing: helping songs reach a wider audience and make them sound better (what does better sounding mean, right?)
+- Producing: helping songs reach a wider audience and make them sound better (so what does better sounding mean, right?)

 - DJ: play music to people and make them feel better 🙂